AutomCoding/wp-predikan/readme.txt

 * All UI text is in Swedish only.

 == Upgrade Notice ==
+= 1.4.1 =
+This version will bring tighter security and be easier to use on mobile phones.

 = 1.4.0 =
 The table will now only show sermon titles for mobile users when the page is loaded, and a dropdown will display more when clicked.